Up until recently I paid little mind to bicycle brakes.

 They have a lot of little moving parts, so it’s easy to get confused—especially since every bike is slightly unique in design.

-But it is helpful to understand what type of brake you have and how the braking system on your bike works.
-This primer on the different types of bike brakes will help you know where to look if yours are malfunctioning, and how to describe their components when you communicate issues for a mechanic to address.
+Each of these break types have their own sub-types.
+For example, disc brakes can be mechanical or hydraulic.
+It is helpful to understand what type of brake you have and how your bicycle’s brake system works.
+This primer on the different types of bike brakes will help you know where to look if yours are malfunctioning and how to describe their components when you communicate issues for a mechanic to address.

 Who knows?
 You might even learn to adjust your brakes yourself!

 Brakes are operated by the rider applying pressure to either brake levers on the handlebars or drum brakes connected to the bike pedals.
-This pressure is transmitted through cables, rods, chain or hydraulics to engage the bike’s brake pads.
-These in turn press against a part of the bike that’s in motion—the wheel rim, drum, disc or the wheel itself.
+This pressure is transmitted through cables, rods, a chain, or hydraulics to engage the bike’s brake pads.
+These in turn press against a part of the bike that’s in motion—the wheel rim, drum, disc, or the wheel itself.

 This causes friction and converts kinetic energy to heat.
 The broader the braking surface, the higher its ability to dissipate the excess heat.
 Combined with a tire’s grip, these forces act to slow down and stop your bicycle.